HarshilVj/Crime-Identification-and-Description/README.md

 pip install transformers==4.40.1 timm accelerate pip install flash-attn --no-build-isolation  # (Optional for speed boost)

-###3.
-Add Trained Models
+### 3. Add Trained Models
-Place the trained crime detection model at:
+Place the trained crime detection model: crime_detection_model_2class.h5 (trained model)

-/content/crime_detection_model_2class.h5
+The model was trained using a sequence of python scripts as provided in crime_training.
 Make sure you have a Hugging Face token (free account) for loading InternVideo.
 Set it like this in the code: os.environ["HF_TOKEN"] = "your_huggingface_token"

 📋 How It Works
 1. Pose Landmark Extraction
 The system uses MediaPipe Holistic to detect: